Bethany Lutheran College: Campus

 Bethany Lutheran College is made up of 15 buildings.
-Classes are held in five buildings: Meyer Hall, Honsey Hall, Tweit Hall, the Sports and Fitness Center, and the Ylvisaker Fine Arts Center.
+Classes are held primarily in five buildings: Meyer Hall, Honsey Hall, Tweit Hall, the Sports and Fitness Center, and the Ylvisaker Fine Arts Center.
 Many student services are housed in Old Main, including the cafeteria.
 There are four stand-alone residence halls, and the top three floors of Old Main house an additional residence hall (Anderson Hall).
-In addition, the campus houses a library, a chapel, and an advancement building.
+In addition, the campus houses a library, a chapel, the Bethany Activity Center and an advancement building.

 Residential life

-Residency requirement

-Full-time students are required to live on-campus for their first two years, unless they are living with parents nearby, are married or have children, or are over 20-years old.
+Full-time students are required to live on-campus for their first academic year, unless they are living with parents nearby, are married or have children, or are over 20-years old.
 Sixty-five percent of all students live on campus.

-Residence halls

 Bethany Lutheran College's residence halls are separated by gender, with two halls for women and three for men.
 Visitors are only allowed to visit halls housing opposite-gender students during specific visitation hours.
 All residence halls include student lounges (including kitchens in non-apartment halls) and free laundry facilities.
 All residence halls are staffed by residence hall coordinators who live in the residence halls, oversee student resident assistants, and provide student support.

-Women's residence halls

 Anderson Hall houses freshman through seniors and consists of a variety of dorm room layouts housing one to four students.
 Edgewood Place houses primarily upper-classmen women and consists of 16 two- and three-bedroom apartments, housing three to six students each.
 These apartments include full kitchens.

-Men's residence halls

 Teigan Hall and Gullixson Hall house freshmen through senior men and consist primarily of single and double rooms.
 Gullixson Hall also includes six one-bedroom apartments which house two upper-classmen students each.
 Larson Hall consists of five three-bedroom apartments which house up to six upper-classmen men.
 Larson Hall apartments have full kitchens that include microwaves.